-The WHO has estimated that over a billion people worldwide have disabilities, of which 253 million people suffer from various degrees of visual impairment.
-Providing access to resources available on the web will help everyone achieve a greater degree of independence in their daily life.
-Technology can unlock a new vista of independence for millions of people with disabilities like hearing, movement, sight, and cognitive disability, which also opens up untold business opportunities.
+The World Health Organization (WHO) has estimated that over a billion people worldwide have disabilities, of which 253 million people suffer from various degrees of visual impairment.
+Providing access to resources available on the web will help everyone achieve a greater degree of independence in their daily lives.
+Technology can unlock a new vista of independence for millions of people with disabilities like hearing, movement, sight and cognitive disability, which also opens up untold business opportunities.
 The accessibility of websites covers much more than just access for the disabled.
 It’s about giving people unhindered access to a website from various devices, such as web-enabled mobile phones.

 For example, making PDF content accessible to people with disabilities online begins with making file complaints from the start.
 Newgen can improve the accessibility of the PDFs for screen reading and text-to-speech systems by tagging the structure and the reading order of content and providing new descriptive text for images.

-Assistive Technologies (AT) cater to the needs of people with various impairments like visual, hearing, mobility, and learning impairment and help them to communicate and navigate easily.
-For example, screen readers help convert textual and image content into synthesized speech to facilitate visually impaired users to listen and comprehend content.
+Assistive Technologies cater to the needs of people with various impairments like visual, hearing, mobility, and learning impairments and help them to communicate and navigate easily.
+For example, screen readers help convert textual and image content into synthesized speech to facilitate visually impaired users to listen to and comprehend content.
 Technology has now adapted to become a primary aide for the differently abled.

 - Online learning portals and platforms